-BIOL 583: Molecular Biology
+BIOL 583: MOLECULAR BIOLOGY

-The study of the structural and functional relationships of the major biological macro-molecules, with emphasis on nucleic acid biology.
-Current systems, methods, and applications of biotechnology, including recombinant DNA techniques, will be emphasized in the laboratory.
-Two lectures and three laboratory hours weekly.
-Spring, annually.
+Study of the structural and functional relationships of the major biological macromolecules, emphasizing nucleic acid biology.
+Laboratory emphasizes current systems, methods and applications of biotechnology, including recombinant DNA techniques.
+Two lecture and four laboratory hours weekly.
+Prerequisites: BIOL 201, 203, 341; CHEM 251, 261, 252, and 262, all with a grade of C or better.
+Annually.

-BIOL 585: BIOTECHNOLOGY
+BBIOL 585: BIOTECHNOLOGY

-Advanced topics in the current systems, methods, and applications of recombinant DNA and protein biotechnology.
-Three lecture/discussion and three lab hours each week.
-Prerequisite: BIOL 483/583 or consent of instructor.
+Advanced topics in the current systems, methods, and applications of nucleic acid and protein biotechnology.
+One lecture hour and three laboratory hours weekly.
+Prerequisite: BIOL 583 Molecular Biology or permission of instructor.
 Spring, annually.